lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :name: portal_tut03_step02d
     :alt: screenshot illustrating the plot parameters for displaying the distribution of TNO's diameters

-    The screenshot illustrating the parameters for the new column containing the TNO's diameter.
+    The screenshot illustrating the plot parameters for the distribution of the TNO's diameters.

 Clicking on the "Apply" button will result in the plot showing the distribution of TNO diameters extracted via your query.